Use Short Pin-Punch & Ball Peen Hammer to Carefully Tap & Pound-out

 Hooks & Handles do Lock-In Holders well when New.

-But, eventually they accumulate Wear, especially because
+But, eventually they accumulate Wear, Especially because

 Operators Never Lubricate them with Grease!